cdeln/doctest/CONTRIBUTING.md

 Performing a **change** might trigger a discussion, so please open an issue first to discuss it.
 Issues related to documentation will be marked as `type/docs`.
 When submitting the PR, please run the text through a spell checker first.

+## Adding tests
+Doctest strives to be an extremely stable testing library.
+Adding tests is always welcome and highly appreciated.
+Usually you can proceed to PR directly, where it can be reviewed in detail.

 ## Pull requests